Black History Month - Celebrating Madam C.J. Walker

 Sarah was the first child in her family to be born free, but she experienced many difficult times during her childhood all the same.
 Orphaned at the age of seven, Sarah had to grow up fast, and she married her first husband at just 14.
 This marriage helped Sarah escape abuse from her brother-in-law and gave her a daughter, A'Lelia.

 A couple of years after her daughter was born, Sarah's husband passed away.
 She then moved to St. Louis to be closer to her brothers, who were all barbers, and it was not long after that Sarah got into the beauty business as well.
 Sarah started experiencing hair loss due to a scalp condition, which was common among African-American women at the time.
-Hired by Annie Malone — a black, hair product entrepreneur — Sarah was able to learn a lot about hair care, and she then used that knowledge to develop her own line of products that were intended for African-American women dealing with hair ailments similar to hers.
+Hired by Annie Malone — a black hair product entrepreneur — Sarah was able to learn a lot about hair care.
+She then used that knowledge to develop her own line of products that were intended for African-American women dealing with hair issues similar to hers.

 Before Sarah got into the hair-care business, she met and married Charles J. Walker, a newspaper advertising salesmen.
 Walker was later able to help Sarah promote her business, and the two of them traveled throughout the South to raise awareness of her new pomade shampoo.

 Sarah's hair products became very popular in the black community, and in 1908 she was able to open her own factory and beauty school in Pittsburgh.
 Five years later, after divorcing Charles, Sarah kept on traveling, this time reaching out to Latin American countries and the Caribbean.
 She settled down in Harlem after returning, continuing to operate her business from afar.